cultuurnet/apidocs/projects/authentication/docs/user-access-token.md

 ## Audience

 Both authorization flows require an `audience` parameter when redirecting the user to the authorization server to log in.
 In both scenarios the audience must be set to  `https://api.publiq.be`.

-## Expiration

-After you have received your user access token through one of the two OAuth flows described above, there are two ways to check when your token expires:

-1. Cache the `expires_in` property included in the token response, and the time that you requested the token.
-Using these two parameters, you can calculate the expiration time of the token and request a new one when it is expired.
-Note that if you follow this approach, you should account for clock skew between your server and the APIs' servers, so it's best to already request a new token a couple of minutes before the cached one will expire.
-2. Keep using the same cached token until you get a `401` response from an API endpoint, at which point you can request a new token and perform the failed request again with the new token.

 ## Token parsing